kujalk/Audio_Sentiment_Analysis/README.md

 ### DynamoDB Table

-The DynamoDB table named `${ProjectName}-FileTracker` stores the status of each file processed, along with the results of the sentiment analysis.
+The DynamoDB table named `<ProjectName>-FileTracker` stores the status of each file processed, along with the results of the sentiment analysis.

 ### IAM Roles